January 2016

 Wow.
 I may actually know what I’m talking about.

-In one of my earliest postings on my blog, the Internet Defamation Blog, I recommended Small Claims Court to those who have been defamed, but can’t afford an attorney.
+Internet Defamation Blog, I recommended Small Claims Court to those who have been defamed, but can’t afford an attorney.
 Damages are limited to $7,500 in Small Claims Court, so obviously this is not the way to go if the defamation victim has a case with significant damages, but often the damages are minor, or damages are simply not the victim’s purpose in bringing suit.
 I suggested that an action in Small Claims Court can be an effective way to stop someone from continuing to defame the victim, and permits him to respond to anyone who asks him about the rumor, that he sued the defamer in court and won.

 I had some secondhand knowledge of defamation actions being brought in Small Claims Court, but since attorneys are not allowed to represent clients there, I will never be able to test my theory directly.
 I’ve also been slightly concerned because I have received a couple of emails from readers who say that they were informed by a court clerk that defamation actions cannot be pursued in Small Claims Court.